 If you’ve been debating whether to start a coding bootcamp, here’s the bottom line.

-So, is General Assembly the real deal?
+So, is General Assembly a strong option?
 For most learners who commit and stay consistent, absolutely.
-It’s not just another course—it’s a game-changer for your career path.
+It’s not just another course—it’s a major improvement for your career path.